CSCI-4830-002-2014/hackathon-cleanup/README.md

 # Objective 2.
 Clean up the Muscian Dataset

-{{We can see here 27 is a small size compared to other ages at which celebrities have died.}}
+We can see here 27 is a small size compared to other ages at which celebrities have died.

 ![an image as the supporting evidence](27.png?raw=true)